intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

+## Dafoe, Willem (actor)
+- "_The worst thing is to get involved with people who aren't passionate about what they're doing._"

 ## Dijkstra, Edsger
 - “The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.”